 Credit Card Charges

-• Travel Insurance
+- Travel Insurance

-• Luggage Handling
+- Luggage Handling

-• International Flights except flights included in the Air and Ground Package
+- International Flights except flights included in the Air and Ground Package

-• Optional Excursions
+- Optional Excursions

 Optional excursions booked before you travel or local excursions or other activities that you may choose to book and pay for whilst on holiday are not part of your cruise provided by us nor are we agents for the provider of the service.
-For any excursion or other activity you book before departure or with which you are assisted in arranging whilst on holiday, your contract will solely be with the supplier of the excursion or activity and not with IPC.
+For any excursion or other activity you book before departure or with which you are assisted in arranging whilst on holiday, your contract will solely be with the supplier of the excursion or activity and not with IPT.
 We are not responsible for anything that happens during the course of its provision by the supplier nor for the provision of your excursion or activity.

-5. Changes in Your Booking
+5. Changes & Transfers of Your Booking made by You

-If you wish to change your travel arrangements after they have been confirmed we will do our outmost to help but it may not always be possible.
+If you wish to change your travel arrangements after they have been confirmed we will do our utmost to help but it may not always be possible.
 Any request for changes to be made must be in writing by the person who made the booking or your travel agent.
-You will be asked to pay an administration charge of £ 40 per person and any further cost we incur in making this alteration.
+You will be asked to pay an administration charge of £55 per person and any further cost we incur in making this alteration.
 NB: most airlines will charge a fee for ticket changes.
 Costs may increase the closer to the departure date that changes are made.